Trying to find the BEST bird feeders is challenging.

 It’s worth considering the following questions before purchasing a new bird feeder.
 These are the features that I have found valuable in the feeders I own.
 This list is not all-inclusive, so please give me some more ideas in the comments section below.

-1. Is it easy to clean?
+Is the feeder easy to clean?

-Trust me; you will appreciate an easy to clean bird feeder!
+Trust me; you will appreciate an easy-to-clean bird feeder!

-2. Can water drain?
+Can water drain easily?

 It rains.
 It snows.
-Nothing ruins bird seed faster than sitting in water.
+Nothing ruins birdseed faster than sitting in water.

 I like to check food levels from the comfort of my own home, especially during the cold winter months.
 I don’t want my feeders sitting empty for long!

-4. How easy is it to fill?
+How easy is the bird feeder to fill?

-This doesn’t seem relevant until it’s incredibly cold and you just want to get back inside.
+This question doesn’t seem relevant until it’s incredibly cold and you just want to get back inside.
 My preference is that I can easily unhinge a lid WITH my gloves on.

-5. Is the feeder well constructed?
+Is the feeder well constructed?

-6. Which company manufactures the feeder?
+Which company manufactures the feeder?

-- What is the best bird feeder in your backyard?
-Or put another way, if you could only keep one feeder, which one would it be and why?
+Or, put another way, if you could only keep one feeder, which one would it be and why?

 Thanks again for reading.
-Happy birding!
+Happy backyard birding!